-- take reasonable care for the health and safety of themselves and of any person who might be affected by their actions at work; - make themselves aware of all safety rules, procedures and safe working practices applicable to their posts... when in doubt they must seek immediate clarification from the coordinator; - ensure that all tools and equipment are in good condition and report any defects to the coordinator: - use protective clothing and safety equipment as required and ensure that these are kept in good condition; - ensure that offices and general accommodation are kept tidy; - ensure that any accidents, whether or not an injury occurs, and any potential hazards, are reported to the coordinator; - draw the attention of the designated person for health and safety to any perceived potential hazards or failings in health and safety arrangements; - ensure that effective risk assessments are carried out for all necessary activities.
+- take reasonable care for the health and safety of themselves and of any person who might be affected by their actions at work; - make themselves aware of all safety rules, procedures and safe working practices applicable to their posts.
+When in doubt, they must seek immediate clarification from the Head of Centre; - ensure that all tools and equipment are in good condition and report any defects to the Head of Centre; - use protective clothing and safety equipment as required and ensure that these are kept in good condition; - ensure that offices and general accommodation are kept tidy; - ensure that any accidents, whether or not an injury occurs, and any potential hazards, are reported to the Head of Centre; - draw the attention of the H&S Lead to any perceived potential hazards or failings in health and safety arrangements; - ensure that effective risk assessments are carried out for all necessary activities.

-Responsibilities of students.
+Responsibilities of students